 This option is the simplest and most cost-effective option, and an experienced family law attorney can assist you in negotiating the terms of the modified order.
 Also, an attorney will know how to draft a comprehensive order that leaves no room for confusion and doesn’t leave any loopholes for the other party to exploit.

-In modification proceedings, the goal is to convince the family court that since entry of the prior order, these significant changes have taken place and require a new custody and visitation order.
+In modification proceedings, the goal is to convince the family court that since entry of the prior order, significant changes have taken place and require a new custody and visitation order.
 Courts are reluctant to modify their orders, since they were arrived at after careful consideration of the facts in the case and the California Family Code provides that children are entitled to a certain level of stability.
-Having an experienced California family law attorney is essential to convince the judge that the changes in your case justify a new order.

 Examples of a “significant change in circumstances” which may justify a modification of child custody are: